 The ULEZ is enforced based on the declared emissions of the vehicle rather than the age of the vehicle.
-Most petrol cars that were registered with the DVLA after 2005 meet the standard.
-In the case of diesel it is usually cars that have been registered after September 2015.
-There is no charge for electric vehicles.
+Most petrol vehicles that were registered with the DVLA after 2005 meet the standard.
+In the case of diesel it is usually vehicles that have been registered after September 2015.
+The charge is enforced on both cars and vans.
+There is no charge for electric vehicles to include electric cars and electric vans.
 The minimum emission standards:

 - Petrol: Euro 4

 Why Has The ULEZ Been Introduced?

 The ultimate objective of ULEZ is to reduce toxic air in the capital and its negative impact on the health of the residents of the city.
 TfL expects reduction in toxic emissions by 45% within two years.
 It is expected to affect 40,000 to 60,000 vehicles a day to include 19,000 vans, 2,000 HGVs and 700 coaches.

 Interestingly, it is the first charge of its type anywhere in the world.
 It has only been introduced in Central London but is expected to be expanded in 2021.

 When Did The ULEZ Charge Come Into Effect?

 The ULEZ charge came into force on Monday 8th April 2019.